rancher/elemental-docs/docs/cloud-config-reference.md

 Elemental Toolkit integrates five predefined stages into the OS boot process.

+1. **`pre-rootfs`**: this stage runs on early boot inside the init ram disk, just *before* mounting the root device (typically at `/sysroot`).
+   This stage can be used to define first-boot steps that are required before mounting the root device.
+A good example is expanding the root device partition.
+Executed as part of the `initrd-root-device.target`.

-1. **`rootfs`**: this stage runs on early boot inside the init ram disk, just after mounting the root device (typically at `/sysroot`).
+2. **`rootfs`**: this stage runs on early boot inside the init ram disk, just *after* mounting the root device (typically at `/sysroot`).
-   This stage can be used to define first-boot steps like expanding or creating persistent partitions.
+   This stage can be used to define first-boot steps like creating new partitions.
 Ephemeral and  persistent paths are typically defined at this stage.
 Executed as part of the `initrd-root-fs.target`.

-2. **`initramfs`**: this stage runs inside the init ram disk too, but on a later stage just before switching root.
+3. **`initramfs`**: this stage runs inside the init ram disk too, but on a later stage just before switching root.
 This stage runs in a chrooted environment to the actual root device.
 This stage is handy to set some system parameters that might be relevant to systemd after switching root.
 For instance, additional systemd unit files could be added here before the systemd from the actual root is executed.
    Executed as part of the `initrd.target`.

-3. **`fs`**: this stage is the first one executed after switching root and it is executed as part of the `sysinit.target` which runs once all all local filesystems and mountpoints defined in fstab are mounted and ready.
+4. **`fs`**: this stage is the first one executed after switching root and it is executed as part of the `sysinit.target` which runs once all all local filesystems and mountpoints defined in fstab are mounted and ready.

-4. **`network`**: this stage is executed as part of the `multi-user.target` and after the `network-online.target` is reached.
+5. **`network`**: this stage is executed as part of the `multi-user.target` and after the `network-online.target` is reached.
 This stage can be used to run actions and configurations that require network connectivity.
 For instance this stage is used to run the very first node registration and and installation from a live ISO.

-5. **`boot`**: this stage is executed as part of the `multi-user.target` and before the `getty.target`.
+6. **`boot`**: this stage is executed as part of the `multi-user.target` and before the `getty.target`.
 This is the default stage to run cloud-config data provided using the supported cloud-init syntax.
 See [cloud-init compatibility](cloud-config-reference.md#compatibility-with-cloud-init-format) section.

 By default, `elemental` reads the yaml configuration files from the following paths in order: `/system/oem`, `/oem` and `/usr/local/cloud-config`.